bitwarden/passwordless-docs/src/guide/frontend/android.md

 :::

-Put this SHA256 along with your root android package name in your backend to generate `assetlinks.json` for your app at `https://yourexample.com/.well-known/assetlinks.json`.
+Put this SHA256 along with your root Android package name in your backend to generate `assetlinks.json` for your app at `https://yourexample.com/.well-known/assetlinks.json`.
-If you are using `example-nodejs-backend`. then just put these 2 values in your `.env` file.
+If you are using `example-nodejs-backend`, then just put these 2 values in your `.env` file.

 ### Host ~/.well-known/assetlinks.json